 For this reason, many areas now require that healthcare facilities must have a carefully coordinated program to reduce energy usage without interrupting vital services.
 This may include using advanced tools to monitor and control high-energy-consuming systems to uncover the most cost-effective energy efficiency upgrades for your facility.

 The maintenance department at any healthcare center faces unique challenges in their efforts to keep the assets under their care in a manner that is sustainable and cost-effective.
 They also have to deal with cases of unplanned equipment shutdown which may lead to serious medical issues and even loss of life.
-Preventing breakdowns is much less expensive than repairing them, which is why skillful planning backed by specific facility management tools is essential to extending the life of existing assets.
+Preventing breakdowns is much less expensive than repairing them, which is why skillful planning backed by specific facility maintenance tools is essential to extending the life of existing assets.

 Every facility within a healthcare center has different goals, priorities, and areas of vulnerability.
 These simple tips can be a starting point to streamlining facility maintenance in healthcare facilities.

-Maintaining Cleanliness and Sanitation
+Maintaining cleanliness and sanitation

 Healthcare facilities are required to maintain utmost cleanliness and hygiene to reduce the growth of HAI, which can be spread between patients, hospital staff, and visitors.